samuelarogbonlo/SeleniumTesting/README.md

 - Validate this CSS by using the console in the web browser.
 - Then, use this CSS selector in the Selenium test to click the magnifying glass.
 - A different page should be loaded with 1 search result.

+## Hire me
+Looking for an engineer to build and automate your next application infrastruture/architecture to work remotely?
+Get in touch: sbayo971@gmail.com

+## How can I thank you?
+Why not star the Github repo?
+I'd love the attention!
+Why not share the link for this repository on Twitter,Hackernews or Destructoid ?
+Spread the word!

+Don't forget to follow me on [twitter](https://twitter.com/SamuelArogbonlo).
+Also, you could see other things I do in the software enviroment via my [website](https://samuelarogbonlo.github.io/)